Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

-I use this sauce when making teriyaki chicken wings and teriyaki chicken drumsticks, and I also use it on salmon.
-Savory-sweet and intensely flavored, this is one of my favorite ways of preparing this flavorful fish.
+I use this sauce when making teriyaki chicken wings and teriyaki chicken drumsticks, and I also use it to make teriyaki salmon.
+Savory-sweet and intensely flavored, this flavorful recipe has quickly become a family favorite.

 Jump to: